thomas-woehrle/VerilogNN/README.md

 serves just for this purpose - it automatically "compiles" provided testbenches into `vvp` files, which are then silently run in order to produce `vcd` (Value Change Dump) waveform files.
 These files are then inspectable using **GTKWave** graphical utility.

-Alternatively, this entire toolchain is replacable with **AMD Vivado**, needed for generating the bitstream that is uploaded to the real
+When using these modules for real HW deployment on an FPGA, **AMD Vivado** is essentially unavoidable for generating the bitstream that is uploaded to the real FPGA board.
-FPGA board.
 However, for basic testing this might get unnecessarily complex, as Vivado can get painstakingly slow.

+For more information on how to use these tools, see the documentation within the [main repository](https://github.com/ruzicka02/NN.FPGA).